Read This First

 Prompt 2: Provide three contexts in which epistemic updating is critical.

-The central claim is this: Epistemic updating is crucial in numerous contexts where new information must be integrated with existing knowledge to make decisions, form accurate beliefs, or develop theories.
+In plain terms: Epistemic updating is crucial in numerous contexts where new information must be integrated with existing knowledge to make decisions, form accurate beliefs, or develop theories.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Epistemic Updating tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.